-The rest of this section is devoted to proof this theorem.
-We may assume that the hybrid conjugacy $\psi_{\mu_{n,m}}$ converges a quasiconformal conjugacy $\varphi_n$ between $f_{\mu_n}$ and $P_{\mu_n}$ as $m \to \infty$ by Lemma~\ref{lem-qc-conj}.
+The rest of this section is devoted for the proof of this theorem.
+We may assume that the hybrid conjugacy $\psi_{\mu_{n,m}}$ converges to a quasiconformal conjugacy $\varphi_n$ between $f_{\mu_n}$ and $P_{\mu_n}$ as $m \to \infty$ by Lemma~\ref{lem-qc-conj}.
 Then by the continuity \ref{item-conti}, we have

 and similarly we have $\varphi_n(y_{\mu_n})=y_{\mu_n}^P$.

 On the other hand, since $f_{\mu_{n,m}} \xrightarrow{\geom} (f_{\mu_n},g_n)$, there exists a sequence $(k_{n,m})$ such that

 This implies that, if $w$ satisfies that $f_{\mu_{n,m}}^{k_{n,m}}(\psi_{\mu_{n,m}}^{-1}(w))$ lies in the definition of $\varphi_n$ for sufficiently large $n$, we have